Body Scan Meditation: A Dosha-Aware Practice

 Complete with the upper body, where Kapha resides:

 - Chest and lungs: Kapha's primary home.
-Notice the breath — is it free or congested?
+Notice the breath.
+Is it free or congested?
 Does the chest feel heavy or open?

 - Heart area: Notice emotional weight or lightness